-For the year ended December 31, 2014, a valuation allowance of approximately \$1,500 was recorded on charitable contribution carryforward deferred tax assets which expired on December 31, 2015.
+As of December 31, 2015, an additional valuation allowance of approximately \$900 was recorded for the charitable contributions which expired in 2016.
 This valuation allowance reversed at such time due to the expiration of those unused charitable contributions.
-However, an additional valuation allowance of \$900 was recorded for the year ended December 31, 2015 for the charitable contributions the Company expects will expire in 2016 and be unutilized.

 Due to the secondary offerings in December 2013 and April 2014, there were ownership shifts of more than 50%, as defined by Section 382 of the Code.
 The Company determined that, while an ownership shift occurred and limits were determined under Section 382 and the regulations and guidance thereunder, the applicable limits would not impair the value or anticipated use of the Company's federal and state net operating losses.
 Although realization is not assured, management believes it is more likely than not that all of the deferred income tax assets related to federal and state tax net operating loss carryforwards will be realized.